 Basement Water Leakage Solutions from Matthews for Your PA Home

 In order to fix the problems resulting from this basement water entry, it is important that you contact a professional team.
-Follow these steps to insure that your basement remains free of moisture from now on:
+Follow these steps to ensure that your basement remains free of moisture from now on:

 - Have any cracks or gaps in the exterior foundation or the basement walls and floor taken care of as soon as possible.
 This will prevent water from entering the basement in the first place.

 - Fix any broken gutters or downspouts and ensure that the ground around the home slopes down and away to make sure water cannot pool around the foundation.
-Also check the grading or drainage in window wells to be sure water cannot enter there.
-Any large plants that are growing close the the home should also be taken care of, as the roots of these plants can lead to foundation cracks that cause leakage.
+Also, check the grading or drainage in window wells to be sure water cannot enter there.
+Any large plants that are growing close to the home should also be taken care of, as the roots of these plants can lead to foundation cracks that cause leakage.

 - If surface water is entering the home, consider investing in a basement drainage system, which uses catch basins and drywells to assist the gutters and grading in keeping water from pooling around the home.

 - Once cracks in the foundation have been filled to prevent ground water seepage, have the Matthews team install an exterior waterproofing system with a waterproof membrane and drainage board to make sure water cannot penetrate the exterior wall of your foundation.

 - Water that collects in your home due to other sources, such as plumbing leaks, can be collected and removed with the installation of an interior drainage system.
 If you already have an interior drainage system, but it is not getting the job done, have us install a battery backup sump pump to help the primary sump pump keep up.